MENTAL CAPACITY

 Disputes relating to a person who is vulnerable to abuse or neglect, even where they do not lack capacity, including undue influence and pressure.

-We regularly represent clients in the Court of Protection in all levels of Court, including the High Court, the Court of Appeal and Supreme Court.
+We have regularly represented clients in the Court of Protection in all levels of Court, including the High Court, the Court of Appeal and Supreme Court.
+We recommend the best available barristers for the case to work with us as a team.

-Legal aid is available for welfare cases in the Court of Protection subject to meeting the required tests.
+Although we are not taking new cases and do not now carry out legal aid work, legal aid can be available for health and welfare cases in the Court of Protection subject to meeting the required tests.
 Please see the ‘Funding‘ section for more details.
-If you do not qualify for legal aid we can advise about our charges and other funding options which will most suit you.